daniel-ji/bulkalphafold3/README.md

 # BulkAlphaFold3

+A simple pipeline to run AF3 PPI screens and do downstream analysis of the results.
+Designed specifically for one bait protein and many prey proteins (to analyze AlphaFold3 predictions between the bait protein and each prey protein indvidually).

-A simple pipeline to run AF3 PPI screens.
-Designed specifically for LRRK2 ROC-COR screens against GTPase-Activating Proteins (GAPs) and Guanine Nucleotide Exchange Factors (GEFs).
+Made under the Leschziner Lab, for LRRK2 ROC-COR screens against GTPase-Activating Proteins (GAPs) and Guanine Nucleotide Exchange Factors (GEFs).
+Includes the ability to filter results based on binding domains and clashes with a larger bait protein region (RCKW) to determine if the prey protein is a good candidate for further analysis.

 **Still in development.** This is a work in progress and not a complete solution (~80% complete).
 Please check back for updates.
 Documentation is also a work in progress.